-(b) a research paper review of not more than 2,000 words, excluding tables and bibliography;

-(c) records of project work or practical work, or both.
+- (a) four written papers of three hours each; - (b) a research project proposal of not more than 2,000 words, excluding tables and bibliography; - (c) records of project work or practical work, or both.

-The research paper review shall be on a subject chosen by the candidate from a list of approved subjects announced by the Head of the Department of Zoology not later than the end of the first quarter of the Michaelmas Term.
-The research paper review shall be submitted to the Examiners on a date which the Head of the Department shall announce not later than the end of the first quarter of the Michaelmas Term.
+The research project proposal shall be on a subject chosen by the candidate from a list of approved subjects announced by the Head of the Department of Zoology not later than the end of the first quarter of the Michaelmas Term.
+The research project proposal shall be submitted to the Examiners on a date which the Head of the Department shall announce not later than the end of the first quarter of the Michaelmas Term.